Tusk (song): History

 Buckingham wanted the drums to have a "hypnotic feel" and said that "we found a 15-second section we liked and made a circular loop of two-inch tape that went across the room.
 We let it run for ten minutes and put the song over it."
 They used a microphone stand and another fixture functioning as a spool to wrap the tape around, which was then copied onto a different tape machine.
 The tape loop originated from a different song with a slower tempo; the band repurposed this loop for "Tusk" by speeding the tape up with a variable speed oscillator (VSO).

 In addition to the standard drum kit, Fleetwood Mac also experimented with different found sounds on the song, including a Kleenex box and lamb chops.
 Fleetwood originally tried to slap the side of his leg for a desired percussive effect, but he instead purchased a leg of lamb from the butcher and hit the food with a spatula.
 This overdub was ultimately unused for the final recording.
 Additional noises were recorded for "Tusk", including animal sounds, whips, bottles clinking, and screams.
 Hernán Rojas, who served as the audio engineer for the sessions, also recorded some Chilean profanities that were included in the song, including the phrase "Puta la cagó".

-Buckingham said the decision to name the song "Tusk" was a byproduct of the band's impulses and that the title did not carry any particular significance.
+Buckingham said the decision to name the song "Tusk" was a by-product of the band's impulses and that the title did not carry any particular significance.
 "Suddenly, Mick was just walking around, saying 'tusk' all the time, and it was a nice sounding word.
 There's no specific hidden meaning behind it."
 He added that "there was no sense in telling a literal story about anything.
 In a way, I almost wanted it to be alienating, in which I think it was."

-Recording of the USC Marching Band
+Recording of the USC marching band

 At the request of Mick Fleetwood, the band recruited the University of Southern California's (USC) Trojan Marching Band to play on the song.
-He got in contact with the band's director, Arthur C. Bartner, who met with Fleetwood Mac and composed a score for the USC Trojan Marching Band to rehearse.
 The idea of employing the services of a marching band on "Tusk" came to Fleetwood after he was awakened by a local brass band playing outside during a vacation in Barfleur.

 I saw the entire village dancing in the streets.
 They were following the band...I grabbed the remainder of my bottle of Beaujolais from the night before and went down to join in...That joyous, irresistible cacophony is what I heard when I listened to that loop of the riff.